DPTDM/FGameDev/README.md

 * This game is a work-in-progress and is only a prototype.
 Final game may not look like the prototype due to major design changes.
 * Arts and designs of the game is still being made.

+\# May 2, 2026 Video Submission

+Sorry sir, we had to upload it here as a link to the google drive video because it was too big to upload sa GitHub directly.

+May 2 Update link to video: https://drive.google.com/file/d/1iw4LS1Mo3sJ1eOktN3Gq31pQ8qXgaGFA/view?usp=sharing